pzhokhov/pzhokhov.github.io/_posts/2019-11-10-broken-rivetgun.md

   - Lots of clecos
   - Milwaukee M12 rivet gun
   - Hammer (don’t use this)
-  - 1/4?”
-[Peter inputs correct size of wrench] Wrench (ultimately futile)
+  - Large adjustable spanner wrench (ultimately futile)
   - Prekote/acetone/all the priming stuff we list in [#priming](/tag/priming)

 —Thumbnail of Peter staring unhappily at rivetgun—